lldap/lldap/README.md

 The [bootstrap.sh](scripts/bootstrap.sh) script can enforce a list of users/groups/attributes from a given file, reflecting it on the server.

+To manage the user, group and membership lifecycle in an infrastructure-as-code scenario you can use the unofficial [LLDAP terraform provider in the terraform registry](https://registry.terraform.io/providers/tasansga/lldap/latest).

 LLDAP is also very scriptable, through its GraphQL API.
 See the [Scripting](docs/scripting.md) docs for more info.